OpenAMP/openamp-docs/docs/porting_guide.rst

   	remoteproc_set_rsc_table(&rproc, rsc_table, rsc_size);

   	/* Create VirtIO device from remoteproc.
-  	 * VirtIO device master will initiate the VirtIO rings, and assign
+  	 * VirtIO device main controller will initiate the VirtIO rings, and assign
   	 * shared buffers.
-If you running the application as VirtIO slave, you
+If you running the application as VirtIO device, you
-  	 * set the role as VIRTIO_DEV_SLAVE.
+  	 * set the role as VIRTIO_DEV_DEVICE.
   	 * If you don't use remoteproc, you will need to define your own VirtIO
   	 * device.
   	 */
-  	vdev = remoteproc_create_virtio(&rproc, 0, VIRTIO_DEV_MASTER, NULL);
+  	vdev = remoteproc_create_virtio(&rproc, 0, VIRTIO_DEV_DRIVER, NULL);

-  	/* This step is only required if you are VirtIO device master.
+  	/* This step is only required if you are VirtIO device main controller.
   	 * Initialize the shared buffers pool.
   	 */
   	shbuf = metal_io_phys_to_virt(shm_io, SHARED_BUF_PA);
   	rpmsg_virtio_init_shm_pool(&shpool, shbuf, SHARED_BUFF_SIZE);

-  	/* Initialize RPMsg VirtIO device with the VirtIO device */ /* If it is VirtIO device slave, it will not return until the master
+  	/* Initialize RPMsg VirtIO device with the VirtIO device */ /* If it is VirtIO device, it will not return until the main
-  	 * side set the VirtIO device DRIVER OK status bit.
+  	 * controller side sets the VirtIO device DRIVER OK status bit.
   	 */
   	rpmsg_init_vdev(&rpmsg_vdev, vdev, ns_bind_cb, io, shm_io, &shpool);